 - Does your resume show up correctly on a mobile device?
 This is probably something you wouldn't have thought about, but The Muse argues that mobile optimization is important as most recruiters are now looking through applications on smaller mobile device screens.
 To that end, here are some tips on How to Guarantee Your Resume Shows Up Correctly on Mobile (Because It Probably Doesn't)

-- This Guide to Cover Letters from the American NIH OITE Careers Blog provides some useful examples and tips for formatting and content of letters for non-academic-track positions.
+- Cover letters: This Guide to Cover Letters from the American NIH OITE Careers Blog provides some useful examples and tips for formatting and content of letters for non-academic-track positions.
 It's geared to life and physical scientists, but still offers relevant advice for social scientists.
+You may also want to look at advice on how to format your letter for jobs where you have "no experience" in the field.

 Return to Advice for Grad Students main page